12 Killer Ways to Speed Up Your Website & Improve SEO

 Optimise Cascading Style Sheets Delivery

 If you have minuscule CSS resources, consider plugging them into the HTML rather than having several CSS files in one page.
 That’s because a browser will only render a page once it finishes processing all CSS resources.
 Hence, using HTML for some visual elements can be useful if you want to save a few milliseconds from the load time.

 Utilise Browser Caching

-If you want to maximise user conversion, you may want your users to come back to your site.
-If so, you don’t want them to load the same information every time they visit your site.
+You may want your users to return to your site to maximise user conversion.
+If so, you don’t want them to load the same information whenever they visit your site.
 That’s where browser caching comes into play.

 Google has a comprehensive post for webmasters that gives insight into leveraging browser caching that our SEO specialists highly recommend.

-The search landscape will become much more volatile and competitive in 2021 with Google’s mobile-first and mobile page speed update.
-With that, keeping up with the latest trends and pro-tips should help you kickstart your brand’s SEO and content marketing strategy.
+Keeping up with the latest trends and pro tips should help you kickstart your brand’s SEO and content marketing strategy.

-Besides, our comprehensive guide should be beneficial for large-scale brands and digital enterprises in keeping up with Sydney’s unpredictable search landscape.
+Besides, our comprehensive guide should benefit large-scale brands and digital enterprises in keeping up with Sydney’s unpredictable search landscape.